Dealing with Difficult Executors

 However, many issues can arise between Executors or Administrators and the beneficiaries over the handling of the Estate.
 This can range from simply being slow to deal with matters to more serious, and in some cases, fraudulent activity.

-For free initial legal advice get in touch with our Contentious Probate Solicitors.
+For a free initial case assessment get in touch with our Contentious Probate Solicitors.

 How Long Does it Take to Distribute an Estate?